John Darnielle: Musical career

-Darnielle is best known for his role in the band the Mountain Goats.
+Darnielle is best known for his role in the band The Mountain Goats.
 Since starting the band in 1991, he has gained a cult following.
 Despite being dubbed a low fidelity artist, Darnielle has always dubbed his work "bi-fi", pointing out that recordings such as his couldn't be made without modern technology.
 He is known for his prolific output and literary lyrics.
 Sasha Frere-Jones, writing in The New Yorker, referred to him as "America's best non-hip-hop lyricist".
 In its June 2006 issue, Paste magazine named Darnielle one of the "100 Best Living Songwriters".

 Darnielle has several series of songs with similar titles or storylines.
 A series entitled "Going To..." features small stories about various places and includes songs such as "Going to Cleveland", "Going to Maryland", "Going to Georgia", and "Going to Queens".
 This series explores the futility of running away from one's problems in stark and cryptic detail.
 There is no reoccurring main character or strong thematic subject linking these similarly titled tracks, and in a 1997 interview with KJHK-Lawrence, Darnielle has described the series as "real loose, though. it's real loose".
-His "Alpha" series predates his musical career and began as a collection of poems called 'Songs from Alpha Primitive'.
+His "Alpha" series predates his musical career and began as a collection of poems called 'Songs from Point Alpha Privative'.
 It is about a distressed couple's marriage and history, with such song titles as "Alpha Incipiens", "Alphabetizing", and "Alpha Rats Nest".
 The band's 2002 album Tallahassee was exclusively about the couple.
 "Their broader story", Darnielle writes, "involved an alcohol-soaked trek from California through Nevada and then bottom-crawling across the country until they wound up in northern Florida".
 Unless otherwise specified in the lyrics, the songs are intended to be sung by either member of the couple.
 There are a number of songs, not all containing the word 'alpha', that are generally considered to be part of the series, and are explored in more detail on Kyle Barbour's site 'The Annotated Mountain Goats.

 Darnielle has stated that all songs written up to and including those on Tallahassee are fictional, but that We Shall All Be Healed, The Sunset Tree, and other more recent works are partially autobiographical.